Tom Murphy hopes his refreshed attitude can lead to more success for the Mariners

 But it hasn’t been.

-Murphy struggled at the plate during spring training, and saw it carry over into the season.
-He went from being the lead catcher to sharing time with Luis Torrens, who wasn’t playing much better, to playing only about 35 percent of the time.
+Murphy struggled at the plate during spring training and saw it carry over into the season.
+He went from being the lead catcher to sharing time with Luis Torrens, who wasn’t playing much better, to playing only about 35% of the time.

 With Torrens optioned to Tacoma a week ago, Murphy is now splitting time with left-handed hitting Jose Godoy.
 It’s allowed manager Scott Servais to run more of a platoon with Murphy starting games with left-handed starters on the mound.
 In his last four games, he has four hits, including two doubles and a big homer in Thursday’s win.